agherzan/yubikey-full-disk-encryption/README.md

 Reboot and test your configuration.

-## Enabling ykfde suspend hook
+## Enabling ykfde suspend service

-You can enable the `ykfde-suspend` hook which allows for automatically locking encrypted *LUKS* volumes and wiping keys from memory on suspend and unlocking them on resume by using `cryptsetup luksSuspend` and `cryptsetup luksResume` commands. **Warning: RAM storage stays unencrypted in that case.**
+You can enable the `ykfde-suspend` service which allows for automatically locking encrypted *LUKS* volumes and wiping keys from memory on suspend and unlocking them on resume by using `cryptsetup luksSuspend` and `cryptsetup luksResume` commands.

+**Warning: RAM storage stays unencrypted in that case.**

-Edit `/etc/mkinitcpio.conf` and make sure the following hooks are enabled: `udev`, `ykfde` and `shutdown`.
+Edit `/etc/mkinitcpio.conf` and add `shutdown` hook as the last in `HOOKS` array.
 After making your changes [regenerate initramfs](https://wiki.archlinux.org/index.php/Mkinitcpio#Image_creation_and_activation):

 ```
 sudo mkinitcpio -P